 I enjoy hiking, walking, camping and wood working.
 I am a voracious reader.
 I love doing drafting and technical drawing in Adobe Illustrator.
 I still like web and graphic design, though now I do it only for myself and for the occasional thing at work.
 Sometimes I just like to sit on my front porch and read.
 I enjoy discussing history, politics and religion.

-Copyright © 2017 Aaron G. Peabody and Aaron G. Peabody Photography, all rights reserved.
+Copyright © 2020 Aaron G. Peabody and Aaron G. Peabody Photography.
+All rights reserved.